GitHub vs GitLab: Open Source Hub or Full DevOps Platform?

 GitHub dominates open source, GitLab offers a complete DevOps platform.
 Which fits your CI/CD workflow, team collaboration, and self-hosting needs?

-GitHub and GitLab are both excellent platforms supporting the complete software development lifecycle.
-GitHub is the undisputed leader for open-source and community-driven projects, with the best AI tools via Copilot and the largest ecosystem of integrations.
-GitLab excels as an all-in-one DevOps platform with superior built-in CI/CD and security features, especially for organizations requiring self-hosting.
-The choice depends on your priorities: do you choose the largest ecosystem and AI support, or an integrated DevOps platform with self-hosting capabilities?
+GitHub and GitLab are both excellent platforms supporting the complete software development lifecycle, but their philosophies differ significantly.
+GitHub is the undisputed leader for open-source and community-driven projects, offering the best AI tools via Copilot, the largest ecosystem of integrations, and a seamless developer experience.
+GitLab excels as an all-in-one DevOps platform with superior built-in CI/CD, security scanning, and project management, especially for organizations requiring self-hosting or wanting to eliminate tool sprawl.
+The choice depends on your priorities: do you value the largest ecosystem, best AI support, and composable tooling, or do you prefer a fully integrated DevOps platform with self-hosting capabilities and built-in compliance features?
+Both platforms evolve rapidly and continue adopting each other's strongest features.

 Background

-GitHub and GitLab both provide robust version control, but their philosophies differ fundamentally.
-GitHub focuses on the developer community and an open ecosystem of third-party integrations.
-GitLab provides an all-in-one DevOps platform with built-in CI/CD, security scanning, and project management without requiring external tools or services.
+GitHub and GitLab both provide robust version control, but their approaches differ fundamentally.
+GitHub focuses on the developer community and an open ecosystem of third-party integrations, where teams assemble their ideal toolchain from best-of-breed services.
+GitLab offers an all-in-one DevOps platform with built-in CI/CD, security scanning, container registry, and project management without requiring external tools.
+In 2026, GitHub has expanded its AI integration lead through Copilot, while GitLab has strengthened its security features and DevSecOps positioning with GitLab Duo.
+Both platforms support Infrastructure as Code, Kubernetes deployments, and modern cloud-native workflows.
+The choice is often more philosophical than technical, reflecting how a team prefers to compose its development toolchain.

 GitHub